masielmartinez/reactNativeTem/README.md

 ### 2.  🌠 [Picking an image](https://docs.expo.io/tutorial/image-picker/)

-# Part 3: Make an app about yourself.
+# Part 3: Make an app about you and a scholar.
+We want you to work with another scholar to create an app that represent both of you!
+Make sure the app shows off both of your creative personality
+Here are some ideas you can do:
+-Things we have in common (Hobbies, Foods, intrest...)
+-About eachother

 ## First, fork and clone this lab repo:
 ### To run